 Activity 5: Parents and carers as educators

-Take a few moments to read an article by Owen Hathway (you will need to scroll down after clicking on the link) and then reflect on its relevance to you as a governor.
-You may choose to make a few notes of the key points made.
+Take a few moments to read an article by an article by Owen Hathway (you will need to scroll down after clicking on the link) and then reflect on its relevance to you as a governor.
+You may choose to make a few notes of the key points made in the box below.